School of Traditional Song, Music and Dance Updated: 30/10/2018

 Classes will be held from Monday 2nd September to Friday 6th September 2019: Each day’s tuition will include classes of your first and second choice plus an integrated class at the end of each day.
 A tutor’s concert will take place on the evening of Friday 6th September and a student concert that afternoon.

 Barga dates back a thousand years and is a walled hill town of astounding beauty.
 As well as being surrounded by natural, spectacular mountain scenery its architectural glory is a joy and its narrow streets and lanes make pedestrian transport the norm.
 This all adds to the incredible charm of the town.
 Find out more about this unique place here: barganews.com

 Accommodation and Travel:

 We have secured places at the Villa Gherardi Hostel.
 Please contact Adele Pierotti directly to enquire about accommodation at the hostel: firstname.lastname@example.org

 Alternatively, Barga is well served with excellent self-catering accommodation properties.
-The classes will be held in the Old Town, near the marker on this map.
+The classes will be held at various studios in the Old Town.

 The nearest airports are Florence and Pisa.
 Barga is around 1.5 hours drive from either airport.